vespa-engine/documentation/en/tutorials/text-search.md

 The application built here will be the foundation for other tutorials, such as creating ranking functions based on Machine Learning (ML) models.

-The main goal is to set up a text search app based on simple term-match features such as [BM25](../reference/bm25.html) [^1] and [nativeRank](../reference/nativerank.html).
+The main goal is to set up a text search app based on simple text scoring features such as [BM25](../reference/bm25.html) [^1] and [nativeRank](../reference/nativerank.html).
-We will cover how to create, deploy, and index documents.

 {% include pre-req.html memory="4 GB" extra-reqs='
 <li>Python3</li>